se-research/OpenDaVINCI/tutorials/datatrigger/README.rst

 The main method ``body()`` is meant to be used for the implementation of the main data processing algorithm.
 The main while-loop is executed based on the specified runtime frequency of the software component.
-The send data with OpenDaVINCI, it must be packed into a ``Container`` that adds additional information like information about the contained payload, the sent time point when the container left the sending software computer (for instance a sending computer), and the time point, when the container was received at the other end (e.g. another computer).
+To send data with OpenDaVINCI, it must be packed into a ``Container`` that adds additional information like type of the contained payload, the sent time point when the container left the sending software computer (for instance a sending computer), and the time point, when the container was received at the other end (e.g. another computer).